Greenbrook TMS (NASDAQ:GBNH) Upgraded at Zacks Investment Research

-Greenbrook TMS (NASDAQ:GBNH – Get Rating) was upgraded by Zacks Investment Research from a “sell” rating to a “hold” rating in a note issued to investors on Monday, Zacks.com reports.
+Greenbrook TMS (NASDAQ:GBNH – Get Rating) was upgraded by Zacks Investment Research from a “sell” rating to a “hold” rating in a research report issued on Monday, Zacks.com reports.

 According to Zacks, “Greenbrook TMS Inc. is a provider of Transcranial Magnetic Stimulation therapy, an FDA-cleared, non-invasive therapy for the treatment of Major Depressive Disorder and other mental health disorders, principally in the United States.
 Greenbrook TMS Inc. is based in TORONTO. “

-A number of other equities analysts also recently commented on the stock.
-Canaccord Genuity Group downgraded shares of Greenbrook TMS to a “buy” rating in a research report on Monday, February 7th.
-Bloom Burton reiterated a “buy” rating on shares of Greenbrook TMS in a report on Monday, April 4th.
-Clarus Securities cut their price target on shares of Greenbrook TMS from C$8.25 to C$7.50 in a report on Monday, April 4th.
-Finally, Stifel Nicolaus cut their price target on shares of Greenbrook TMS from C$19.00 to C$10.00 in a report on Tuesday, May 17th.
+A number of other research analysts have also recently weighed in on GBNH.
+Bloom Burton reaffirmed a “buy” rating on shares of Greenbrook TMS in a research report on Monday, April 4th.
+Clarus Securities lowered their price objective on Greenbrook TMS from C$8.25 to C$7.50 in a research report on Monday, April 4th.
+Canaccord Genuity Group cut Greenbrook TMS to a “buy” rating in a research report on Monday, February 7th.
+Finally, Stifel Nicolaus lowered their price target on Greenbrook TMS from C$19.00 to C$10.00 in a report on Tuesday, May 17th.
 One equities research analyst has rated the stock with a hold rating and seven have issued a buy rating to the company’s stock.
-According to MarketBeat, the stock has a consensus rating of “Buy” and a consensus target price of $13.04.
+Based on data from MarketBeat, the stock currently has a consensus rating of “Buy” and an average price target of $13.04.

-Greenbrook TMS (NASDAQ:GBNH – Get Rating) last announced its quarterly earnings data on Friday, May 13th.
-The company reported ($0.44) EPS for the quarter.
-The firm had revenue of $13.07 million for the quarter, compared to analysts’ expectations of $11.70 million.
-Greenbrook TMS had a negative return on equity of 157.80% and a negative net margin of 46.27%.
-During the same quarter in the previous year, the company posted ($0.56) EPS.
-Equities research analysts expect that Greenbrook TMS will post -1.26 EPS for the current fiscal year.
+Greenbrook TMS (NASDAQ:GBNH – Get Rating) last released its quarterly earnings results on Friday, May 13th.
+The company reported ($0.44) earnings per share (EPS) for the quarter.
+The firm had revenue of $13.07 million for the quarter, compared to the consensus estimate of $11.70 million.
+Greenbrook TMS had a negative net margin of 46.27% and a negative return on equity of 157.80%.
+During the same quarter in the prior year, the firm earned ($0.56) earnings per share.
+Sell-side analysts anticipate that Greenbrook TMS will post -1.26 earnings per share for the current year.

-Hedge funds and other institutional investors have recently modified their holdings of the stock.
-Royal Bank of Canada grew its stake in Greenbrook TMS by 243.1% in the 3rd quarter.
-Royal Bank of Canada now owns 6,848 shares of the company’s stock valued at $51,000 after acquiring an additional 4,852 shares during the last quarter.
-AM Investment Strategies LLC acquired a new stake in Greenbrook TMS in the 1st quarter valued at about $90,000.
-Rockefeller Capital Management L.P. acquired a new stake in Greenbrook TMS in the 3rd quarter valued at about $109,000.
-Bank of Montreal Can acquired a new stake in Greenbrook TMS in the 1st quarter valued at about $123,000.
-Finally, AdvisorShares Investments LLC grew its stake in Greenbrook TMS by 365.5% in the 4th quarter.
-AdvisorShares Investments LLC now owns 64,214 shares of the company’s stock valued at $281,000 after acquiring an additional 50,418 shares during the last quarter.
+Several hedge funds and other institutional investors have recently added to or reduced their stakes in GBNH.
+Masters Capital Management LLC grew its position in Greenbrook TMS by 55.6% in the 4th quarter.
+Masters Capital Management LLC now owns 700,000 shares of the company’s stock valued at $2,954,000 after acquiring an additional 250,000 shares during the last quarter.
+Royce & Associates LP grew its position in Greenbrook TMS by 8.0% in the 4th quarter.
+Royce & Associates LP now owns 223,500 shares of the company’s stock valued at $977,000 after acquiring an additional 16,598 shares during the last quarter.
+AdvisorShares Investments LLC grew its position in Greenbrook TMS by 61.3% in the 1st quarter.
+AdvisorShares Investments LLC now owns 103,562 shares of the company’s stock valued at $389,000 after acquiring an additional 39,348 shares during the last quarter.
+Virtu Financial LLC bought a new position in Greenbrook TMS in the 4th quarter valued at $288,000.
+Finally, Bank of Montreal Can bought a new position in Greenbrook TMS in the 1st quarter valued at $123,000.
 16.73% of the stock is currently owned by hedge funds and other institutional investors.

 Greenbrook TMS Inc, together with its subsidiaries, controls and operates a network of outpatient mental health services centers in the United States.
 Its centers specialize in the provision of transcranial magnetic stimulation (TMS) therapy, an FDA-cleared non-invasive therapy for the treatment of major depressive disorder and other mental health disorders, as well as related psychiatric services.